 (g) Adoption (art.
-21);
+21)

-237. The NCCWD is reviewing legal provisions for the long term care of children including adoption, kafala, foster care and guardianship but that any provision must achieve the best interests of the child within sharia law.

-(h) Illicit transfer and non-return (art.
-11);

-238. Please refer to Para 206 of the Second Periodic Report.

-(i) Abuse and neglect (art.
+- 236. Please refer to paras.
+204-205 of the Second Periodic Report. - 237.
+The NCCWD is reviewing legal provisions for the long term care of children including adoption, kafala, foster care and guardianship but that any provision must achieve the best interests of the child within sharia law. - (h) Illicit transfer and non-return (art.
+11) - 238.
+Please refer to Para 206 of the Second Periodic Report. - (i) Abuse and neglect (art.
 19), including physical and psychological recovery and social reintegration (art.
-39);
+39)